pietro221/TNANP-Project-2025/README.md

 1. Start a Jupyter Notebook session.
 2. Create a new cell and copy the contents of one of the scripts (`1b_errs.py`, `1c_errs.py`, or `1d_errs.py`) into the cell.
-3. Run the cell to execute the simulation and visualize the resulting plots.
+3. Run the cell to execute the simulation and visualize the results.

 ## Expected Results